 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-When I think of stickers, I think of screaming, hyperactive kids maniacally and obsessively putting stickers everywhere comes to mind.
-Whether it’s a label, price tag, or kids’ stickers, they are great to put on letters, the wall, and projects.
-Or if you’re bored, stick a couple on your arm.
+Whether it’s a label, price tag, or kids’ stickers, stickers are great to put on letters, walls, cupboards, and projects.
+Or if you’re bored, you can stick a couple on your arm.

-But they’re a downright pain to get rid of making us spend time scraping the residue off the walls, resulting in half-torn stickers.
+But they’re a humongous pain to get rid of—we waste a lot of time scraping their residue off the walls and other surfaces, resulting in half-torn stickers.
 Want easy ways to get rid of the sticker residue?
 Read on, and may the force be with you…in your arm strength to get rid of that stickiness!

 There’s nothing more annoying than trying to peel off a sticker from glass and ending up with sticky fingers and a half-peeled sticker.
 Just submerge the glass in water in the sink, along with a cup of washing soda.
 Soak the glass for a few minutes and the residue will come right off.

 For other glass components like the back of a car or vase, simply take a cotton swab and soak it in rubbing alcohol, vegetable oil, or nail polish remover.
 Swipe the swab over the affected residual area and let it soak overnight.
 Wash the component off with lukewarm water the next day and voila!
 Scrape it off using a razor blade or just peel it off.

 It’s now sparkly clean and ready to use!
 Remember, if you’re removing residue off a window, don’t use anything sharp.
 Only use a cotton cloth to avoid scratches on your window!